maxitg/SetReplace/.github/CONTRIBUTING.md

 #### Using SetReplace in third-party CMake projects

-If a third party project wants to use `SetReplace`, it is enough to write in their `CMakeLists.txt`:
+If a third-party project wants to use `SetReplace`, it is enough to write in their `CMakeLists.txt`:

 ```
 add_library(foo ...)